-During a recent trip to India, I experienced one of the most intense multi-sensory events of my life that encapsulated everything I find fascinating about India: Ganga Aarti in Haridwar
+During a recent trip to India, I experienced one of the most intense multi-sensory events of my life that encapsulated everything I find fascinating about India: Ganga Aarti in Haridwar.

-Lying at the heart of Haridwar, Ganga Aarti is a mesmerising religious ceremony that gives praise to the River Goddess of Ganga, occurring every day as dusk descends over the holy city.
+Lying at the heart of Haridwar, Ganga Aarti is a mesmerising religious ceremony that gives praise to the River Goddess Ganga, occurring every day as dusk descends over the holy city.

 Devotees of Hinduism from across the globe, and curious travellers alike, gather to revel in this age-old ritual held on the sacred banks of the River Ganges.
 A symphony of fire, water, and almighty devotion that has the power to catapult you into a completely different dimension entirely.